 For example, a battery power supply contract oriented around grid stability would simply charge or drain the battery in response to frequency variations, smoothing out the peaks and troughs.
 Existing big batteries operating in frequency control auxiliary services (FCAS) markets have done just that.

-In contrast, a strategy oriented toward maximum revenue would allow frequency to fall while spot price increased, dumping limited power to maximize the energy under the curve.
+In contrast, a strategy oriented toward maximum revenue would allow frequency to fall while spot price increased, dumping limited power to maximize the area under the curve.
 This is much closer to the actual operating procedures of peaker plants in Australia prior to the Horndale battery breaking their monopoly.

 Finally, with multiple actors competing for the same profit opportunity, it is necessary to predict when and by how much other players might enter the market.
 For gas, this is relatively straightforward since the plants take tens of minutes to spin up and spin down and are decidedly non-stealthy.

 The key insight here is that it’s possible to enact a strategy that maximizes action uncertainty on the part of other players.
 Consider a sudden rise in electricity demand caused by, say, a Victorian coal generator tripping.
 The battery can manipulate the shape of this rise.
 If the gas peaker plant starts up, the battery can flood the market, diminishing the price and cutting the peaker’s revenue.
 If the peaker does not start, the battery can enjoy a high level of revenue for as long as the demand persists.
-If the peaker wants to lock in a given level price level, they will have to pay the battery operator a fair market price for this opportunity, or else take their ball and go home.
+If the peaker wants to lock in a given price level, they will have to pay the battery operator a fair market price for this opportunity, or else take their ball and go home.
 Given that they have precisely no cards in their hand, it’s turned out to be a bit of a shakedown.